There is no (75,32,10,16) strongly regular graph: Main result

 \begin{lemma} There are at least three distinct pairs $\{i,j\},\{k,l\},\{m,n\}$ such that $X_{i,j},X_{k,l}$ and $X_{m,n}$ are independent sets of $X$. \end{lemma}

-\begin{proof} Using Lemma \ref{lem:tri1} and Lemma \ref{lem:tri2} we wrote a Sage program generating all possible graphs on $\{k_1,\ldots,k_5\}$ and 8 triangles, each contained in a different set $X_{i,j}$, for $1\leq i<j \leq 5$.
-There are 2 non isomorphic ways to chose 8 sets for triangles (among 10 sets).
-All the obtained graph in one configuration do not interlace $X$, while in the other configuration only one non-isomorphic examples were found giving rise to 117 comparability graphs.
+\begin{proof} Using Lemma \ref{lem:tri1} and Proposition \ref{Prop-PartitionedAM} we wrote a Sage program generating all possible graphs on $\{k_1,\ldots,k_5\}$ and 8 triangles, each contained in a different set $X_{i,j}$, for $1\leq i<j \leq 5$.
+There are 2 non isomorphic ways to chose 8 sets for triangles (among 10 sets) and for each such a way there are non-equivalent ways how to choose (complements of) perfect matchings among triangles.
+All the obtained graphs in one configuration do not interlace $X$, while in the other configuration only one non-isomorphic example was found giving rise to 117 compatibility graphs.
 None of them has a clique of order 56.
 Thus the lemma follows. \end{proof}

 We are now able to prove our main theorem.
 The lists of graphs obtained in this part are too large to be hosted online hence they are not included in Table \ref{table:sageprog}.
 However they can be obtained by a request to the authors.